-With both traffic levels and content engagement growing, coventry.digital will, over the course of 2022, be offering users the ability to licence content from the site, opening up a revenue stream to both provide continuous funding for the project and a means of reinvesting into the digitization and ingestion of more and more incredible local content.
+With both traffic levels and content engagement growing, Coventry Digital will, over the course of 2022, be offering users the ability to licence content from the site, opening up a revenue stream to both provide continuous funding for the project and a means of reinvesting into the digitisation and ingestion of more and more incredible local content.

 Coventry’s decision to establish this archive really underlines the fact that the value and benefit of an archive does not become tangible or realised until it is digitised, accessible, connected, and searchable.

 - content generates organic reach via social media shares

 - image embeds used on third-party sites such as arts projects create both awareness as well as backlinks to Coventry Digital improving SEO

 - image licensing, generates a new revenue stream to help perpetuate the service.

 In the first year, Coventry Digital has already seen;